iamutkarsh23/The-Shoppies/README.md

 ### Nomination List :inbox_tray:

 See a movie you like?
 You can add it to your list by clicking the "Nominate" button on each movie.

 // TODO insert gif here

+### Save Nomination List On Sessions

+Your nominations are safe in the local storage!
+So don't worry if you close the tab or refresh it, they are not going to disappear.

+// TODO insert gif here